weixsong/libra/README.md

   change "eng" into the corresponding language, such as "chi_sim".
   And don't forget to put the downloaded trainning data into asset fold of this project.

+  Currently this project contains two languages(simplied Chinese, English), you can change the language by set setting, and if you just want to contain only on language, you could download the corresponding trained data and hard code the lang variable: private String lang = "you lang".
+If you want to support mulit language, please add the lang in res->values->string.xml by referencing what I've done, and please don't forget update TesstwoOCR.java file to contain other language OCR detection code.

 * Step 4: after imported the tess-two project, remember reference the tess-two project in this OCRDemo project, otherwise it could not found the referenced API.
 Update the property of this OCRDemo project, and set the library reference to tess-two project.